vstinner/misc/cpython/pep-opaque-c-api.rst

 * ``PyThreadState``: https://bugs.python.org/issue39573

 **Backward compatibility:** backward incompatible on purpose.
-Break the limited C API and the stable ABI.
+Break the limited C API and the stable ABI, with the assumption that `Most C extensions don't rely directly on CPython internals`_ and so will remain compatible.

 CPython specific behavior